Subscribe to Newsletter

 Paul Ursell

-Paul Ursell is a consultant ophthalmologist at Epsom & St Helier University NHS Trust, Surrey, UK.
+Paul Ursell is President of UKISCRS, Consultant Ophthalmologist at Epsom & St Helier University NHS Trust, and Honorary Professor at the University of Bradford, UK.

 Related Case Study